polar-app/polar-app/docs/SHARING.md

 ## TODO

+- We could have private, protected, public... protected could just be "anyone with the URL" I think and I like the metaphor.

 - doc permissions should also still have visibility=public permissions because in those situations we can use those documents for ML purposes, discovery, and permission verification is faster for public groups.
 They're not even needed